nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  improved: don't trigger API requests for every change in the date selector
 -  fixed: customer name was missing in PDF
--  fixed wrong total values for custom selected time span
+-  fixed: wrong total values for custom selected time span

 ## 1.0 - initial release